 - Stem Cell Biology

 The Ignatius laboratory is interested in understanding the effects of tumor heterogeneity on relapse and resistance to therapies in Rhabdomyosarcoma and other sarcomas.
-Relapse is a major problem in the clinic where less that 40% of patients with relapse will survive their disease.
+Relapse is a major problem in the clinic where less than 40% of patients with relapse will survive their disease.
 Rhabdomyosarcoma is a pediatric malignancy of the muscle that is also the most common soft tissue sarcoma in children.
 Specifically, the Ignatius laboratory will study tumorigenic cell populations that self-renew and metastasize using a combination of zebrafish, murine xenograft and human cell culture systems.

 In addition to research on rhabdomyosarcoma, the Ignatius laboratory has also generated new syngeneic zebrafish models of aggressive Malignant Nerve Sheath Tumors and hemangiosarcomas for which there are no effective treatments.
-Our research will uncover important molecular pathways that modulate Tumor propagating cell number and the plasticity of the cancer stem cell state.
-A unique and innovative aspect of our research is the ability to visualize in live animals the evolution of tumors and to model the effects of patient specific changes on tumor dynamics.
+Our research will uncover important molecular pathways that modulate Tumor propagating cell numbers and the plasticity of the cancer stem cell state.
+A unique and innovative aspect of our research is the ability to visualize in live animals the evolution of tumors and to model the effects of patient-specific changes on tumor dynamics.
 Research in the laboratory will combine sequencing platforms with zebrafish tumor models to identify new genes or pathways that drive relapse with the goal of identifying nodes to target with personalized medicines in children with relapsed cancer.